Who we are

 In 2014, Dr. Goodheart was named one of Aviation Week and Space Technology magazine’s Top Forty Under 40 in aviation worldwide.Expand +

 Advisory Board Member

-Jennifer Urban is an associate in the Business Law Department at Cozen O’Connor, a full-service, international firm with nationally recognized practices in litigation, business law, and government relations.
+Jennifer Urban is the Director of Compliance at CLEAR.
 As a member of the Transportation and Trade Group, she concentrates her practice on aviation, unmanned aircraft systems (UAS)/drones, and maritime matters.

 Jennifer counsels U.S. and foreign clients on matters involving aviation regulatory compliance, the purchase and sale of corporate aircraft, international antitrust issues, and trade sanctions.
 To complement the advice she provides to clients relating to UAS/drones, she passed the FAA’s initial aeronautical knowledge test and earned a Remote Pilot - Small Unmanned Aircraft Systems Airman Certificate to conduct drone operations for commercial purposes.

 An avid Ole Miss fan, Jennifer earned her LL.M. in Air and Space Law, J.D., M.B.A. and B.A. in Public Policy Leadership and Political Science, all from the University of Mississippi.
 Her wanderlust has taken her to over 40 countries and further developed her passion for experiencing and learning from other cultures.Expand +